Frank Bompensiero: Western rackets

 Early in Bompensiero's crime career in San Diego in the 1920s, he met Jack Dragna in Los Angeles, who was the boss of the Los Angeles crime family.
 After seeing how fearless Bompensiero was, Dragna soon became his mentor.
 Bompensiero was then involved in bootlegging operations in San Diego during Prohibition.
 He was later convicted of a liquor violation in San Diego.
 His other early arrests were for possession of firearms, illegal gambling, kidnapping, and murder.
 Charges were dropped in most cases.
 He eventually served a year in McNeil Island Corrections Center for the liquor conviction and was released in 1933.

 Impressed with the young criminal, Dragna eventually made him a caporegime, placing him in charge of all of the L.A. family's interests in San Diego.
-Wanted for questioning in the Redondo Beach murder of mobster Les Brunemann, Frank Bompensiero left California, but was able to return in 1941 after an innocent man was convicted of Brunemann's murder.
+Wanted for questioning in the 1937 Redondo Beach murder of mobster Les Brunemann, Frank Bompensiero left California, but was able to return in 1941 after an innocent man was convicted of Brunemann's murder.
 During the 1940s and 1950s, Bompensiero owned a San Diego music store with Gaspare Matranga and a horseracing wire service company.
 He also owned the Gold Rail cafe in downtown at the U.S. Grant Hotel, a successful business that he owned with Tom Dragna's son Frank and nephew Louis.
 Bompensiero and his crew also co-owned and operated several bars in the downtown San Diego area where they often conducted loan sharking operations.

-During this time Bompensiero was tabbed by Dragna as an extortion shakedown artist and hitman in San Diego and Los Angeles.
+During this time, Bompensiero was tabbed by Dragna as an extortion shakedown artist and hitman in San Diego and Los Angeles.
 He was involved in one of the attempts on Mickey Cohen's life at Cohen's business office on the Sunset Strip, and killed Cohen torpedo Neddie Herbert.
 Bomp's San Diego crew included Tony Mirabile, Paul Mirabile, Gaspare Matranga, Joe Adamo, Biaggio Bonventre, and Joseph Li Mandri.
-His close associates in the Los Angeles mob included Jimmy "The Weasel" Fratianno and Leo "Lips" Moceri, both of whom he teamed up with on multiple occasions to commit mob sanctioned murders.
+His close associates in the Los Angeles mob included Jimmy "The Weasel" Fratianno and Leo "Lips" Moceri, both of whom he teamed up with on multiple occasions to commit mob-sanctioned murders.

 In 1955, Bompensiero was convicted of bribery and conspiracy in an illegal liquor license transaction and was sentenced to 3–42 years in prison.
-He began his sentence at Chino in Chino.
+He began his sentence at Chino.
 While in prison, his wife Thelma died of a stroke.
 Bompensiero was escorted from prison by the police so he could attend her funeral.
 He was later transferred to San Quentin State Prison in Northern California, the same prison where Jimmy Fratianno was serving a prison sentence for extortion.